 The Alabama Environmental Council's Downtown Birmingham Recycling Center is getting, well, recycled.
-In early 2011, the AEC plans to demolish the building it leases at 25th Street and Second Avenue North and replace it with a new modular facility designed by Williams Blackstock Architects.
-The renovation will also include fencing and landscaping and look more attractive to the neighbors, according to Michael Churchman, the AEC's executive director.
+In early 2014, the AEC plans to demolish the building it leases at 25th Street and Second Avenue North and replace it with a new facility designed by Williams Blackstock Architects.
+The renovation also includes fencing and landscaping and look more attractive to the neighbors, according to Michael Churchman, the AEC's executive director.

 "The new center will itself be what we preach, which is 'reduce, reuse and recycle," Churchman said.
 Churchman said the AEC initially explored renovating its existing building, with the thought of making it a "green" building with a certification from the U.S. Green Building Council.
 But making the aged building Leadership in Energy and Environmental Design-certified would have been cost-prohibitive, according to Binx Newton, one of the architects on the project.

 "When you start looking at what it would take just to make the windows energy efficient, getting LEED-certified with a renovation would have been difficult and expensive," he said.
 Instead, he and fellow architect Robby Austin began exploring ways to replace the existing facility.
 In 2007, the AEC had looked at a new site near the former Carraway Medical Center when talk of moving seemed to be at the forefront.
 But when the owner of the existing building didn't object to a demolition, the focus turned back to the existing site and making it more functional and attractive.
 Newton and Austin pitched plans for a new modular structure made by recycling an old shipping container -- similar to the containers now used on the site to collect the aluminum cans, glass and other recyclables at the center.

 Fencing to help the image and keep materials on site